lealre/fastapi-testcontainer-asyncpg/docs/index.md

 ## Tests workflow

-To use PostgeSQL in the tests, the testcontainer will be setup in the `conftest.py`, as also the database session and the client to be used to test our endpoints.
+To use PostgreSQL in the tests, the testcontainer will be set up in `conftest.py`, along with the database session and the client required to test the endpoints.

-Below is a asimple schem of how it will work for each tests, where each block will represent a different function.
+Below is a simple diagram illustrating how it works for each test, where each block represents a different function.

 ```mermaid
 flowchart LR